wolfmcnally/havekidsright/content/posts/raven.md

 Raven: Of course!
 Isn’t it obvious?

-Achilles: This is a cold, heartless calculation dear Raven.
+Achilles: This is a cold, heartless calculation good Raven.
 Have you no compassion?

 Raven: You know *nothing* of compassion!
 It is out of my compassion for the world that I teach the end of suffering. *That* is compassion!